The Jonathan and Barbara Silver Foundation 2026 Grant for Writing on Sculpture

 You are not a U.S. citizen, lawful permanent resident of the U.S., or O-1 Visa-holder.

-Your application is not responsive to the mission and values of the Foundation.
+Your application is not responsive to the mission of the Foundation.

 Questions or concerns regarding the Application Form can be directed to info@jonathanandbarbarasilverfoundation.org.